 · It’s sustainable, biodegradable, very durable, and most importantly comfortable.

-· Latex rubber can be virtually chemical free.
+· Latex rubber can be virtually no toxic chemicals.

 · As it stands polyurethane foams are the prominent building component of mattresses.
 It is not durable, petroleum based, and loaded with potentially harmful chemicals.

-· Mattress covers and padding can be made using cotton / organic cotton very sustainable and virtually chemical free.
+· Mattress covers and padding can be made using cotton / organic cotton very sustainable and virtually no toxic chemicals.

 · The fact is today most mattresses are filled with polyester fibers and covers are synthetic blends.

 · Beds can be made with zippers so that parts and pieces can be replaced when worn.
 This will free up space from entire mattresses that are disposed of because of a bad cover or a bad layer of padding.
 Building a mattress in such a way also allows for customization or the mattresses’ feel.

 · Today’s mattresses are not customizable and worse yet are basically considered throw aways and can take up nearly 25 cubic feet of landfill space.
 They don’t compost well because they are not made from biodegradable materials.